 Heather Skeen founded Providence Behavior Therapy in 2019.
 She is a licensed behavior analyst (LBA) in Texas and a board certified behavior analyst (BCBA).
-Since 2009 she has been working with individuals diagnosed with autism and related behavior disorders.
+She's been in the field of Applied Behavior Analysis (ABA) since 2009.

-She has provided behavior therapy and related services in clinics, homes, community settings (e.g., stores, parks, restaurants), schools, and daycares.
-Heather has worked with individuals (children, adolescents, and adults) with autism, attention-deficit/hyperactivity disorder (ADHD), oppositional and defiant behaviors, intellectual disabilities, and mood disorders.
+Heather has provided behavior therapy and related services in clinics, homes, community settings (e.g., stores, parks, restaurants), schools, and daycares.
+Heather has worked with children, adolescents, and adults who have various diagnoses and needs, including: autism, oppositional and defiant behaviors, attention-deficit/hyperactivity disorder (ADHD), intellectual and developmental disabilities, and co-occuring mood disorders.
 Additionally, Heather has experience serving the Deaf/Hard of Hearing community and has been learning and using American Sign Language (ASL) daily since 2015.

 Heather Skeen sits down with this local podcast to share more information about her clinical experiences and what PBT is all about.
 See below for the transcript.